 Meghan believes full recovery from eating disorders and other addictions are possible for everyone.
 She strives to help clients explore their goals in life and examine how their disordered eating or addictive behaviors are hindering them in meeting these.
 She helps clients set treatment goals that are meaningful to them and supports clients in gaining the skills and autonomy to continue their recovery, ideally without the need for long-term ongoing treatment.
 Meghan believes one skill necessary for recovery is the ability to identify and refute the black and white, perfectionist thinking that often accompanies disordered eating and other addictions, in order to achieve more balance and contentment.
 Meghan places a heavy emphasis on the client/therapist relationship as a healing agent and also believes those we live with can be powerful (and often necessary) allies in recovery and thus require education about the disease.
 Meghan believes that eating disorders and addictions are ideally treated with a team that often includes a therapist, nutritionist, medical doctor and psychiatrist.
 Usually, if she is working as an individual's therapist, she will not also work as their nutritionist (though there are exceptions to this).
 She helps clients explore what services and level of care would be most helpful to them and can help refer clients to providers and programs in the area that could augment their work together.

-Meghan also works with many clients who are struggling with anxiety, depression, low self-esteem, stress management, and relationship issues.
-Her approach to this is similar in that she helps clients identify and change the faulty thinking patterns that are keeping them stuck in a cycle of worrying and feeling sad or hopeless.
+Meghan works with many clients who are struggling with anxiety, depression, low self-esteem and relationship issues.
+She helps clients identify and change the faulty thinking patterns that are keeping them stuck in a cycle of worrying and feeling sad or hopeless.
+She uses a strengths based approach that helps people create a new narrative of how they see themselves and explores how this self-narrative colors many of life's events and interpersonal interactions.
 She strives to create an accepting and judgement-free atmosphere where clients can feel safe to share things they may otherwise be hesitant to discuss.
 Meghan believes that each person can heal themselves if given the right environment and structure to do so.
 The therapeutic relationship is a place to receive the support and encouragement to explore and make changes.

 Health Coaching is a funny thing when you're struggling with disordered eating.
 It's not as if you don't know what you should be eating.
 It's that there is a disconnect between your knowledge of what is good for you, psychologically and physically, and your ability to carry this out.
 That's why it is very important that nutrition information and strategies be provided bearing in mind the psychological underpinnings of how and why we eat the way that we do.
 Together, you and Meghan will explore your body's true likes and dislikes and work to cultivate what your own unique and individual relationship with food will look like.
 Meghan prides herself on meeting people where they are at and thinking outside the box to come up with strategies that will work for them.
 She does not believe that nutrition can be a one size fits all approach.
 Whether people need help meal planning or not, Meghan believes the ultimate goal for everyone is eventually enjoying the freedom of intuitive eating.